 I do enjoy fresh baby spinach here, but thawed frozen spinach will work in a pinch.

-Just warm in the pan with your seasonings and proceed with the recipe.
+Just cook in the pan with your seasonings and proceed with the recipe.
 You’ll likely get a little more moisture come out of the spinach, too.

-For a quesadilla dipping sauce, I usually opt for some Greek yogurt mixed with a little lemon juice, garlic, green (or parsley), salt and pepper.
+For a quesadilla dipping sauce, I usually use Greek yogurt mixed with a little lemon juice, garlic, green (or parsley), salt and pepper.
 So good!

-Another delicious option is tzatziki, which pairs wonderfully with these veggie quesadillas.
+Another delicious option is tzatziki (from A Fork’s Tale), which pairs wonderfully with these veggie quesadillas.